cecilegltslmcs/conso_prod_energy/README.md

 ## General Info

-From the API of the Open Data Réseaux Electrique (ODRé), data are collected with a kafka broker.
+From the API of the Open Data Réseaux Energie (ODRé), data are collected with a kafka broker.
 These data are processing by a Spark job.
 Then, the data are storaged in a MongoDB database.
 Finally, a dashboard allows to visualise the data inside the database.
 All the microservices are containerized in Docker container.

 ## Folder organisation